ubuettemeier/rpi-robotics/drives/driver_A4988/readme.txt

 The software is developed for the Raspberry Pi 3 B.
 A DAYCOM ST-A4988 is used as motor driver.
-The module is distributed by the Pollin:
+The module is distributed by Pollin Electronic:

 https://www.pollin.de/p/schrittmotor-treiber-daycom-st-a4988-712678